-• LIPA has an active Enterprise Risk Management Committee ("ERMC") that reviews the progress and findings of the ERM Program, including discussions of the most significant risks facing LIPA and its Service Provider.
-Over the last eight months, the ERMC has met five times to discuss the various components of the Program, including the review of LIPA and the Service Provider's risk assessments and associated mitigation activities.
-In addition, it also reviewed the Service Provider's Annual Report and deep-dive analysis provided on select high-priority risks.
+- LIPA has an active ERMC that reviews the progress and findings of the ERM Program, including discussions of the most significant risks facing LIPA and its Service Provider.
+Since the last annual report, the ERMC has met four times to discuss the various components of the Program, including the review of LIPA and the Service Provider's risk assessments and associated mitigation activities.
+In addition, it also reviewed the Service Provider's Annual Report and deep-dive analysis provided on select high-priority risks. - Currently, there are nine members on the Committee, including the CEO/CFO, COO, General Counsel, and other LIPA Staff at the Senior Vice President, Vice President, and Director levels.

-- Currently, there are nine members on the Committee, including the CEO/CFO, CIO, General Counsel, and other LIPA Staff at the Senior Vice President, Vice President, and Director levels. - The ERMC maintains an ERM Procedures Manual, which includes the integration of risk information into decision-making within Strategic Planning, Internal Audit, and other areas of the business.
+The ERMC maintains an ERM Procedures Manual, which includes the integration of risk information into decision-making within Strategic Planning, Internal Audit, and other areas of the business.
 The ERM Procedures Manual also calls for maintaining a list of emerging risks and recognizes the Service Provider's Risk Management Committee ("RMC"), which is responsible for managing their identified risks.
+"LIPA's Service Provider will maintain a Risk Management Committee to oversee their ERM Program, to identify, assess, monitor, and manage their most significant risks, and report on those risks to LIPA's ERMC."